Lesbian bar: History

-While women in the United States have historically been barred from public spaces promoting alcohol consumption, women's saloon presence rose in the 1920s.
-Prohibition's speakeasies allowed women to drink publicly more freely.
+While women in the United States were historically prohibited from frequenting alcohol-oriented public spaces, evidence suggests that lesbians engaged with bars in the 1800s.
+The Prohibition Era's speakeasies allowed women to drink freely publicly, and were especially beneficial for lesbians given their inconspicuous form.
+Though, during this era many women of color preferred women's only house parties to mitigate unwanted male attention or racial discrimination.
+They also turned to heterosexual bars because of racially segregated neighborhoods that barred their access to specifically queer spaces.
+Lesbian bars were predominantly operated by white owners with a focus on white demographics which doubly restricted Black visibility during a cultural climate which already threatened queer presence.
+It was not until the 1970s that specifically Black bars sprang up.
+White bars appropriated Black music for their own spaces, but Black bars reportedly got ahead of appropriative behaviors by leveling with newer music production and dance.
+By the 1980s there were Black lesbian-owned bar spaces that had emerged on the scene as well, such as Les Pierres in New Orleans.
+Les Pierres was owned and operated by the lesbian couple Juanita Pierre and Leslie Martinez, and it was the first Black lesbian-owned bar in the city.

 Meanwhile, in Weimar Germany, lesbian bars and night clubs were numerous, especially in Berlin.
 Entrepreneur Elsa Conrad ran several venues which catered to a lesbian intellectual elite.
 Her bar Mali und Igel hosted guests such as Marlene Dietrich.
 Lotte Hahm was another lesbian activist of that era who created the popular bar Violetta and other events.
 In Paris during the 1920s, photographer Brassai brought attention to the underground lesbian bar scene with his photographs of customers at Le Monocle.
 Parisian bars and brasseries for lesbians were numerous in Montmartre as far back as the late 1800s and early 1900s; among them were Le Rat Mort, La Souris and the Hanneton.

-San Francisco's Mona's 440 Club, opened in 1936, is widely cited as the first lesbian bar in the United States.
+San Francisco's Mona's 440 Club, which opened its doors in 1936, is widely considered to be the first lesbian bar in the United States.
 In the 1950s, bars began to emerge for working-class lesbians, white and black.
 Very characteristic of these (often referred to as "Old Gay") bars was binary heterosexist models of coupling and an enforcement of a (white) butch/femme or (black) stud/femme binary.
 Because of a lack of economic capital and segregation, house parties were popular among black lesbians.
 Lesbians who changed roles were looked down upon and sometimes referred to as "KiKi" or "AC/DC".
 Out of this early organizing of lesbians came the homophile movement and the Daughters of Bilitis.